liquio/liquio/README.md

 - [Kitsoft website](https://kitsoft.ua/)
 - [Book a demo meeting](https://www.wixforms.com/f/7378205535620826264)

+## Contributing and Community

+We welcome contributions from the community!
+To get started:

+- **[Contributing Guide](CONTRIBUTING.md)**: Learn how to contribute to the project, including development setup, coding standards, and pull request process.
+- **[Code of Conduct](CODE_OF_CONDUCT.md)**: Our community guidelines for respectful and inclusive interactions.
+- **[Security Policy](SECURITY.md)**: Report security vulnerabilities and learn about our security practices.

 # **License**

 This platform is published under AGPLv3 license.
-Please read [license.md](./license.md) for details.
+Please read [LICENSE.md](./LICENSE.md) for details.